kubernetes-hy/kubernetes-hy.github.io/pages/part1/part1.md

 $ kubectl set image deployment/hashgenerator-dep dwk-app1=jakousa/dwk-app1:78031863af07c4c4cc3c96d07af68e8ce6e3afba`
 ```

 Things start to get really cumbersome.
-In the dark ages deployments were created similarly by running commands after each other in a "correct" order.
+In the dark ages deployments were created similarly by running commands after each other in "correct" order.
 We'll now use a declarative approach where we define how things should be.
 This is more sustainable in the long term than the iterative approach.

 Before redoing the previous let's take the deployment down.